Bay-Delta Plan Biological Goals Scientific Advisory Panel

 Charge to the Advisory Panel

-Formed at the request of the State Water Resources Control Board and facilitated by the Delta Science Program, an independent advisory panel was formed to develop scientifically defensible methods for formulating biological goals that can be used to assess progress toward achieving the State Water Board's Bay-Delta Plan’s narrative objectives.
+Formed at the request of the State Water Resources Control Board and facilitated by the Delta Science Program, an independent advisory panel was formed to provide advice on the development of scientifically defensible methods for formulating biological goals that can be used to assess progress toward achieving the State Water Board's Bay-Delta Plan’s narrative objectives.
 The charge to the panel provides the specific questions for the Panel to address in their report, as well as the regulatory background and other relevant materials for context and orientation.

 Visit the Scientific Peer Review page for additional information regarding independent peer review and advisory panels supported by the Delta Science Program.